grafana/grafana/docs/sources/panels-visualizations/visualizations/state-timeline/index.md

 | 2024-02-29 8:45:00 | Up       | Up       |
 | 2024-02-29 9:00:00 | Up       | Up       |

-If your query isn’t in the table format above, especially time-series data, then you can always apply [transformations](https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/transform-data/) to achieve the desired result.
+If your query results aren't in a table format like the preceding example, especially for time-series data, you can apply [transformations](https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/transform-data/) to achieve this.

 ## State timeline options